nlovell/Fox-Sox/readme.md

 # Fox Sox
+Have you ever wished your Minecraft Foxes had better footwear?
+Do you think your orange fluffy friends need to stay warm in the virtual world of Minecraft?
+Are you a degenerate who wants to see cuboid canidae with colourful [Programming Socks](https://i.kym-cdn.com/photos/images/newsfeed/001/584/957/ea7.png)?

-It does exactly what it does on the tin - it adds Soxes to your Foxes.
+Well, this vanilla-style texture addon does exactly what it says on the tin - it adds Soxes to your Foxes.
-Compatible with every version that has foxes, so far.

 Version: 0.1
 Author: Alan Lovell
 Source: nlovell.dev/Fox-Sox

+Compatible with every version of Minecraft that has foxes, so far.
+Tested on 1.14.2

 ## How to use